 First to Track Restraining Order Violators

 Massachusetts Probation was the first agency to create a national Restraining Order Registry in 1978 to track domestic violence offenders and share information about these offenders with law enforcement and affiliate partners.

-- The agency was among the first states to track offenders using the GPS monitoring bracelet in 2001 as an alternative to incarceration.
+In 2001, the Massachusetts Probation Service was among the first in the United States to track probationers using the GPS device as an alternative to jail time.